AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Otherwise, a stand-alone constant is a *constant without variable inputs*.

+.. centered:: **Legality Rules**

+.. _tu-object_declarations-01:

+1. [The borrowed name of the expression of an object declaration defining a borrowing operation shall not have a variable input, except for a single occurrence of the root object of the expression;
+   see :ref:`expressions` for the statement of this rule.]

 .. centered:: **Verification Rules**

-.. _tu-object_declarations-01:
+.. _tu-object_declarations-02:

-1. Constants without variable inputs shall not be denoted in Global, Depends, Initializes or Refined_State aspect specifications.
+2. Constants without variable inputs shall not be denoted in Global, Depends, Initializes or Refined_State aspect specifications.
    [Two elaborations of such a constant declaration will always yield equal initialization expression values.]